casasin/htools3_extension/docs/_dialogs/glyphs/metrics/set-margins.md

 <div class='col' markdown='1'>
 left / right
-: values for left / right margin adjustments
+: values for left and right margin adjustments

 mode
 : how the value will be applied to the margin